The Soldier's Details

 Neither Sanderson or Walsh survived.
 Sanderson died 18th July 1943 of beri beri and dysentery at Tarsau having been evacuated from Kanu I. Leo Walsh tragically died at sea on 12th September 1944 when the Rakuyo Maru was hit by an American torpedo.
 Walsh was selected in ‘A’ Force Thailand and was at Tamarkan before sailing on Rakuyo Maru from, Singapore headed to Japan.

-Daily and Sanderson were selected for ‘D’ Force Thailand, S Battalion however Daily went to Chungkai and Tamaung and Sanderson went to Kanu II and Kanu I.
+Daily and Sanderson were selected for ‘D’ Force Thailand, S Battalion however Daly went to Chungkai and Tamaung and Sanderson went to Kanu II and Kanu I.

-Although Daily was involved with Changi Football, it is believed he did not play possibly due to problems with his eyesight.
+Although Daly was involved with Changi Football, it is believed he did not play possibly due to problems with his eyesight.
 The transfer fees were 3 portions of ice with vegetables!

 In 1946 it was reported in a WA newspaper Lou was in hospital in Northam.
 He had suffered a serious eye impairment whilst a POW.